 NOTE 1: There may be a connection between TPAE and UTM/USS which is outside the scope of 3GPP.

 The following reference points are considered:

+NOTE 2: for all the reference points below, C2 is an application-level protocol, and specific solutions for C2 are outside the scope of this TR.
+The messaging content of reference points for C2 is out of scope of this TR.

+NOTE 3: The semantics (i.e. protocol format and content) of reference points for remote identification are outside the scope of this study since such content is defined outside 3GPP.
+However, the UAV identification information is part of the study.

 - UAV1: interfaces the UAV and UAVC with the 3GPP system to support UAV and UAVC authorization, authentication, identification, and tracking.